joekarasek/joes-gulp-tasks/README.md

 2. Errors involving 'glob patterns' are usually do to urls in the `gulpconfig.js` file not pointing to actually directories or files

-3. Running `gulp -v` should return
+3. Running `gulp -v` should return something like ...
 ```
 [21:05:35] CLI version 1.2.2
 [21:05:35] Local version 4.0.0-alpha.2